WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 sinks, the `WALLAROO_TCP_SOURCE_SINK` environment variable must be set to `true`.

+The order of presentation for major sections of this document are:

+* How to build
+* Basics about how to stop & start clusters, crash & restart workers, etc.
+    * For most use cases, I expect that you'd use the `master-crasher.sh` script for managing the entire testing lifecycle.
+* How to run & test clusters using a high-level automated script ("`master-crasher.sh`")
+    * This is my recommended method for testing.
+* How to run & test clusters using low-level shell scripts ("Testing Recipes")
+    * These scripts were designed for higher-level orchestration, by something like the `master-crasher.sh` script.
+They are a bit cumbersome to use manually, but I've found them to be useful on rare occasions.

 ## Build prerequisites

 * I've only run this stuff on Linux, but the scripts have now been